UNAS Pro 4 vs Pro 8 vs UNAS 4: Which UniFi NAS Should You Buy?

 - Virtual machines or development environments: Synology Virtual Machine Manager or a dedicated TrueNAS server.

 - Active Directory domain controller: Windows Server or Synology Directory Server.
-UniFi NAS uses UniFi Identity only.
+UniFi Drive can authenticate existing AD users, but it cannot act as the domain controller.

 - Extensive third-party integrations: Synology DSM's package ecosystem remains significantly broader than UniFi Drive.